David Noah: Outside Noah

+David wrote Afgan's 2013 song "Untukmu Aku Bertahan".
+David wrote the song after Afgan requested a song from him, leading to him coming up with a song about feeling abandoned by a loved one.

 Fellow Indonesian band D'Masiv brought David to play on their and Rossa's song "Pernah Memiliki", which was released as a single in April 2018.
 The reason from D'Masiv is that they want piano to be played on the song, but there was no pianist in their band.

+After the 2018 Sunda Strait tsunami killed members of Indonesian band Seventeen, David began to write a song for the surviving vocalist Ifan and get in touch with him.
+Ifan said that he only found out about the song through a third-party six months after they began contacting each other, because David kept it a secret and wanted to wait until Ifan is ready.
+The song, titled "Masih Harus di Sini", was released in October 2019 as Ifan's first single after Seventeen's disbandment.

+David helped wrote Stevan Pasaribu's 2020 song "Belum Siap Kehilangan" along with Agie Prakasya and Indra The Titans.
+David was brought into the project by Indra and decided to give the song a more "modern" arrangement.
+Both Stevan and Indra praised the change that David brought to the song.
+For his part in the song's writing, David was nominated for Best Pop Song Writer in Anugerah Musik Indonesia 2021 along with the song's other writers.

 In 2021, David collaborated with Indonesian singer Christie on her single "Walau Ku Jauh".
 According to Christie, many Noah fans had asked David to wrote a song for her.
 The song's arrangement went through several changes by David in order to make it fit Christie's vocals better.

+In 2022, David released a single titled "When I'm With You" as an NFT via KunciCoin.

 Outside music

 On 5 August 2021, David was reported to the police by Lina Yunita for fraud.
 Lina's representatives said that Lina loaned Rp1.1 billion to David for a ship-construction business, but David did not return the money as dealt.
 On 13 August, David's lawyer said that David was the communication director in the company so he had no right to return the company's money, and David said that the business project was canceled due to COVID-19 pandemic and other people in the company left him to take care of the debt alone.
 Lina dropped the charges on 10 September 2021, after David paid back the money in cash without the company's involvement.